-While there are many ways to cook rice, using a microwave is a practically hands-off technique to make rice and sometimes it takes a shorter amount of time than a cooking in a rice cooker or on the stove.
+While there are many ways to cook rice, using a microwave is a practically hands-off technique to make rice and sometimes it takes a shorter amount of time than cooking in a rice cooker, Instant Pot basmati rice, or on the stove.
 It’s also a good option if you don’t have a rice cooker at home and you’re not too keen on cooking on the stove.

 All you need to make microwaved rice are five things: a microwave, rice, water, a large microwavable bowl, and a dishtowel.

 I tested this using a 900 watt microwave.
 So if your microwave wattage is higher you may need to reduce the cooking time slightly, or conversely, if you have a lower wattage microwave you may need to increase times.
 Once you get the timing down, you’ll get consistent results every single time.

 The most important part of cooking rice is the ratio between rice and water.
 Since you don’t touch the rice after you put it in the microwave, this ratio will help you cook the rice evenly.
 After SO MANY TESTS in the kitchen, I’ve found these ratios work best for me with the different rice grains.

 - Long grain white rice: 2 cups to 3 cups water

 - Medium grain white rice: 2 cups to 2 ⅔ cups water